 All Obligations (which may be Bonds or Derivative Products) outstanding under the Master Indenture are secured by and payable from revenues, assets and moneys pledged for the payment thereof under the Master Indenture (the "Trust Estate").
-The pledge and lien of the Master Indenture on the Trust Estate is created and established in the following order of priority: first, to secure the payment of the principal of and interest on the Class I Obligations; second, to secure the payment of the principal of and interest on the Class III Obligations; third, to secure the payment of the principal and interest on the Class IV Obligations.
+The pledge and lien of the Master Indenture on the Trust Estate is created and established in the following order of priority: first, to secure the payment of the principal of and interest on the Class I Obligations; second, to secure the payment of the principal of and interest on the Class II Obligations; third, to secure the payment of the principal of and interest on the Class II Obligations; and fourth, to secure the payment of principal of and interest on the Class IV Obligations.
 Obligations may also be designated as General Obligations of the Authority.
 For a description of the Obligations presently outstanding under the Master Indenture, see Appendix B-"OUTSTANDING MASTER INDENTURE OBLIGATIONS."
-Notes and bonds heretofore or hereafter issued to provide funds for programs of the Authority (other than the Obligations under the Master Indenture) are and will be authorized and secured by resolutions and indentures of the Authority other than the Master Indenture, are not and will not be secured by the pledge of the Master Indenture and do not and will not rank on a parity with the Bonds.
+Notes and bonds heretofore or hereafter issued to provide funds for programs of the Authority (other than the Obligations under the Master Indenture, are not and will not be secured by resolutions and indentures of the Authority other than the Master Indenture, are not and will not be secured by the pledge of the Master Indenture and do not and will not rank on a parity with the Bonds.
 See "Part II-COLORADO HOUSING AND FINANCE AUTHORITY-Programs to Date."